EXTROMILE/Sorting-Visualiser/README.md

 <b>Select an Algorithm:</b> Choose a sorting algorithm from the drop-down menu.

-Generate Array: Click the "Generate New Array" button to create a new random array.
+<b>Generate Array:</b> Click the "Generate New Array" button to create a new random array.

-Adjust Settings: Use the sliders to adjust the speed and size of the array.
+<b>Adjust Settings:</b> Use the sliders to adjust the speed and size of the array.

-Start Sorting: Click the "Start Sorting" button to begin the visualization.
+<b>Start Sorting:</b> Click the "Start Sorting" button to begin the visualization.

-Pause/Resume: You can pause and resume the sorting process using the respective buttons.
+<b>Pause/Resume:</b> You can pause and resume the sorting process using the respective buttons.

-<h5>Deployment link :</h5> https://extromile.github.io/Sorting-Visualiser/
+<b>Deployment link :</b> https://extromile.github.io/Sorting-Visualiser/